 So, for those of you Millennials and Gen-Zers reading this, take heart.
 The next time time you hear a Boomer or a Gen-Xer complain of your “sense of entitlement”, or of your frailty, or of your softness, remember who exactly created you in the first place.

-We shouldn’t be surprised that the “Me Generation” would raise heirs and progeny they don’t much like, only to essentially exclaim “It’s all their fault!”
+We shouldn’t be surprised that the “Me Generation” would raise heirs and progeny they don’t much like, and then throw their arms up and as though it’s all your fault.

-While you’re at it, ask your critics how many world wars they fought.
-Ask them if they had to start their lives crippled by student loan debt, debt incurred to keep the academic revolutionaries of the new establishment snug and secure in their white, suburban gated communities.
+While you’re at it, ask these older critics how many world wars they fought.
+They’ve fought just as many as you: none.
+Now ask them if they had to start their lives crippled by student loan debt, debt incurred to keep the academics of the new establishment snug and secure in their white, suburban gated communities.
 Ask the Xers, in particular, why Trump supporters are now derided for opposing free trade and globalization, while they themselves once engaged sanctimoniously in gratuitous riots in the name of anti-free trade and anti-globalization.

 Even better, the next time a Gen-Xer complains of your addiction to your smart phone, ask him how much time he spends on his own… or how much time he spends in front of his computer, or watching television, or listening to idiotic Marxist rock stars, or how many hours of his life have been pissed away playing video games or reading fucking comic books.
 The next time a Gen-Xer accuses you of being shallow ask him how much of his world view he derived from Hollywood, the Simpsons, or graphic novels, or how much was merely absorbed from the overgrown teenagers he called “mom and dad” or “teacher”.